 Currently, only 1 of 4 eligible Maine people receive unemployment benefits (!).
 The primary focus of the program is to improve the recipiency rate, and to guide workers to new jobs (especially union jobs), education and other resources.

 Having one of the Navigators is a natural fit for FAM, having been founded in 2002 on support for laid off mill workers.
 We plan to expand our Navigator program to include a number of Volunteer Navigators and will share more about that soon.
 There are also plans in the works for even more support for Maine's workers, so stay tuned for that too!

-People needing assistance with the Unemployment Process, or other resources resulting from being unemployed or under employed, can reach Suzy at Suzy@foodandmedicine.org, or directly at 207-505-6436.
+People needing assistance with Unemployment Insurance process, or other resources resulting from being unemployed or underemployed, can use the button at the top of this page.